puppetlabs/ezbake/README.md

   OSS release, and all of the dependencies are available on clojars.
 If if any of the dependencies are internal/closed-source, you'll probably need to add our Nexus release/snapshot repos here.
+* `:main`: the name of the main namespace, for use when running `java -jar`.
+This will almost always be `puppetlabs.trapperkeeper.main` (NOTE: this may go away at some point if we decide to get rid of the tiny bit of aot that we are still doing.)

 ### Additional Config Files